 This is a list of what Eva have enjoyed playing in the last 1-2 months.
 Some of the activites take 1 minute, while some can go on for hours.
 Some require a prob or two, while others require none.
 Some of the games Eva plays on her own, while some needs me or her dad to be fun.
 One thing they all have in common are however that Eva have loved doing every last one of them.

-2. Sing.
-Oh how she loves it when we sing, especially if she knows the song.
+1. Sing.
+A classic, but how my baby loves it when we sing, especially if she knows the song.
 Then she’ll join in (though her lyrics are a bit of) and try to imitate us if there’s any gestures like clapping or throwing her arms in the air.

 The wonders of kitchen utilities and a new ball.

-5. Read and point to stuff.
+4. Read and point to stuff.
 We’ve recently started looking at books together.
 We did try it a few times before, but on those occasions she’s insisted on trying to eat the book (and did indeed chewed off more than one corner of a book), so we’ve waited.
 And then suddenly one day, she seemed interested and now she’ll gladly sit in my lap and look at the pictures in the books while I talk and she (sometimes) points.
 She especially likes this awesome book with animal sounds (except the cow.
-That one is scary).
+That one is scary), but in general books with sounds are a huge hit.

 7. Crawl all over Mom or Dad.
 This is a great game for 5 a.m. in the morning when my body is telling me, that I should be sleeping, but Eva has other plans.
 The game is simple: I just lie down on my bag on the floor and let her crawl all over me.
 That I can manage at 5 a.m.
 I just have to stay awake enough to keep her from pulling my hair.
 I’m not sure why this game is so much fun for her, but apparently it just is and that’s good enough for me.

 8. Use an obstacle course.
 Every once in a while I’ll lay different objects on the floor for Eva to crawl all over and under.
 And to pratice standing with.
-She especially likes the foldable foam mattres, but our couch pillows, her big foam animals (the purple elephant from bObles is her favourite and a must have for busy crawlers), our coffee table and some big tin containers are also a hit.
+She especially likes the foldable foam mattres, but our couch pillows, her big foam animals (the purple elephant from bObles is her favourite and we use it pretty much every day), our coffee table and some big tin containers are also a hit.
 And of course Mom and Dad (see no. 7 on this list).
 She’s also starting to find it amusing to crawl through the “tunnels” I make.
 I use a blanket and place it across our coffee table and our couch (or similar places).
 Next time we get a big cardboard box I think I’ll try and use it to make an even more awesome tunnel.

 9. Look at stuff from Mom or Dad’s hip.
 I know, sounds boring, but if I pick her up and carry her around the apartement she gets excited by all the new and strangely thrilling things she can suddenly see and touch.
 Like the light switch, books on the top shelve and even her own socks.
 As long as it has been out of reach before, it is interesting.
 And then she also enjoys helping me make coffee and anything else in the kitchen that I can do with one hand.
 I would recommend wearing a ring sling or baby carrier if you plan on doing if for an extended amount of time and your baby is as heavy as Eva.